 Reviewed by [name], [position and university details] [email address]

-5) Commentaries, which are scholarly essays and/or critical analyses of up to 1,000 words.
-These submissions may include an abstract and up to 2 table(s) and/or figure(s).
+5) Commentaries, which are scholarly essays and/or critical analyses of 1,500-3,000 words.
+These submissions are designed to challenge the state of knowledge and offer future directions on a given subject within SFD.
+They may include an abstract and up to 2 table(s) and/or figure(s).
 They must include no more than 25 references.